-420 Emphasized that, when assessing the protectiveness of a cleanup action, one must consider impacts on vulnerable populations and overburdened communities.
+&lt;sup>423 Emphasized that, when assessing the protectiveness of a cleanup action, one must consider impacts on likely vulnerable populations and overburdened communities.

-421 Clarified that the referenced risks are those remaining after implementing the alternative, not those created by constructing and implementing the alternative.
+&lt;sup>424 Clarified that the referenced risks are those remaining after implementing the alternative, not those created by constructing and implementing the alternative.
 Management of cleanup risks is addressed under the criterion in subsection (5)(d)(iv).

-422 Removed "volume" and added "exposure" as a factor that must be considered when assessing the permanence of a cleanup action alternative.
+&lt;sup>425 Replaced "volume" with "mass" as a factor that must be considered when assessing the permanence of a cleanup action alternative.

-Emphasized that, when assessing the long-term effectiveness of a cleanup action, one must consider impacts on vulnerable populations and overburdened communities.
+&lt;sup>426 Emphasized that, when assessing the long-term effectiveness of a cleanup action, one must consider impacts on likely vulnerable populations and overburdened communities.

-- (A) Factors.
-When assessing the long-term effectiveness of the alternative, consider at least the following: - (I) The degree of certainty that the alternative will be successful; - The reliability of the alternative during the period of time hazardous substances are expected to remain on-site at concentrations that exceed cleanup levels; - (III) The resilience of the alternative to climate change impacts: 424 - (IV) The magnitude of residual risk with the alternative in place; and - (V) The effectiveness of controls required to manage treatment residues or remaining wastes. - (B) Hierarchy.
-Except as provided for sediment sites and cleanup units in WAC 173-204-570(4), 425 when assessing the relative degree of long-term effectiveness of cleanup action components, the following types of components may be used as a guide, in descending order: - (I) Reuse or recycling; - (II) Destruction or detoxification; - (III) Immobilization or solidification; - On-site or offsite disposal in an engineered, lined and monitored facility; - (V) On-site isolation or containment with attendant engineering controls; and - (VI) Institutional controls and monitoring; - (iv) Management of implementation risks.
-426 The risks to human health and the environment, including vulnerable populations and overburdened communities, 427 associated with the alternative during construction and implementation, and the effectiveness of the alternative to manage such risks; - (v) Technical and administrative implementability.
-The ability to implement the alternative, including consideration of:
+&lt;sup>427 Clarified that, when assessing long-term effectiveness of a cleanup action alternative, you must consider the resilience of the alternative to climate change.

+- (IV) The magnitude of residual risk with the alternative in place; and - (V) The effectiveness of controls required to manage treatment residues or remaining wastes. - (B) Hierarchy.
+Except as provided for sediment sites and cleanup units in WAC 173-204-570(4), when assessing the relative degree of longterm effectiveness of cleanup action components, the following types of components may be used as a guide, in descending order: - (I) Reuse or recycling; - (II) Destruction or detoxification; - (III) Immobilization or solidification; - (IV) On-site or offsite disposal in an engineered, lined and monitored facility; - (V) On-site isolation or containment with attendant engineering controls; and - (VI) Institutional controls and monitoring; - (iv) Management of implementation risks.
+The risks to human health and the environment, including likely vulnerable populations and overburdened communities, associated with the alternative during construction and implementation, and the effectiveness of the alternative to manage such risks; - (v) Technical and administrative implementability.
+The ability to implement the alternative, including consideration of: - (A) The technical difficulty of designing, constructing, and otherwise implementing the alternative in a reliable and effective manner, regardless of cost; - (B) The availability of necessary offsite facilities, services, and materials; - (C) Administrative and regulatory requirements; - (D) Scheduling, size, and complexity;